neuronessolutions/Shellbots.ai/Tutorials/Tuto05 - Deployment of our AI services for our clients.md

 ## OS Optimized Shellbots Virtual Machine for Customer
 * Once the AI ​​service is created for the client's specific needs and tested, we can generate an optimized OS image with only the objects and engines dependent on the created AI service.
 * At this stage, we can also enter all the enterprise version API keys for the AI ​​engines or others specific to the customer.
 * We can also wait for the delivery stage and add these keys in the target environment of use.
+* Add connections to source data to link to production data.

 ## Delivery on differents platforms
 * The AI ​​service can be delivered on different platforms :